AxisCommunications/acap-computer-vision-sdk-examples/pose-estimator-with-flask/README.md

 docker --tlsverify --host tcp://$DEVICE_IP:$DOCKER_PORT system prune --all --force
 ```

-If you encounter any TLS related issues, please see the TLS setup chapter regarding the `DOCKER_CERT_PATH` environment variable in the [Docker ACAP repository](https://github.com/AxisCommunications/docker-acap).
+If you encounter any TLS related issues, please see the TLS setup chapter regarding the `DOCKER_CERT_PATH` environment variable in the [Docker ACAP repository](https://github.com/AxisCommunications/docker-acap#securing-the-docker-acap-using-tls).

 ### Install the images

 Next, the built images needs to be uploaded to the device.
 This can be done through a registry or directly.
-In this case, the direct transfer is used by piping the compressed application directly to the device's docker client:
+In this case, the direct transfer is used by piping the compressed application directly to the device's Docker client:

 ```sh
 docker save $APP_NAME | docker --tlsverify --host tcp://$DEVICE_IP:$DOCKER_PORT load

 docker save $MODEL_NAME | docker --tlsverify --host tcp://$DEVICE_IP:$DOCKER_PORT load
 ```

+> [!NOTE]
+> If the *inference-server* ([containerized ACAP Runtime](https://github.com/AxisCommunications/acap-runtime#containerized-version)) is not already present on the device, it will be pulled from Docker Hub
+> when running `docker compose up`.
+> If the pull action fails due to network connectivity, pull the image to your host system and load it to
+> the device instead.

 ### Run the containers